 Add in some ref to (Wolfe et al., 1994) which states that about 20% or the oil reached the sediments in PWS and in GOA.

 Here we focus on demersal fish communities of the central and western Gulf of Alaska and use available information to explore community responses to the EVOS spill.
 Demersal fish communities were exposed to EVOS as oil swept west out of Prince William Sound (Fig. 1, Collier et al. 1993, Sol et al. 2000).
-While the extent and exposure of fish communities to oil is almost wholly unknown, it is clear that some areas were exposed to while other, similar habitats were left unexposed.
+While the extent and exposure of fish communities to oil is almost wholly unknown, it is clear that some areas were exposed to oiling while other, similar habitats were left unexposed.
 We leverage this spatial gradient in exposure to contrast demersal fish communities over the past 30 years (1984-2015).
 Specifically, we develop and apply a suite of spatio-temporal models to a fishery-indepent groundfish survey, assess multiple metrics of demersal fish communities, and compare areas that experienced a range of exposure to EVOS to identify any potential EVOS related signal in changes to the groundfish community.

 Methods